gpan99/MagazineStore/README.md

 Build and Run
 -------------

-To build and run the sample, type the following two commands:
+To build and run the sample, type the following commands:

 upgrade SDK to .NET Core 2.2 if you have not done so https://dotnet.microsoft.com/download/dotnet-core/2.2